Signs of Teenage Suicide

 Big site with lots of information.
 Looks at the scope of the problem and different populations (men, women, teens, by race, LGBT, etc.)

-The videos take a more personal look at suicide, often with the voices of teens.
+The videos take a more personal look at teenage suicide signs as well as suicide in general, often with the voices of teens.

 “In this video created by Mayo Clinic, teens describe common signs that a teen is considering suicide and provide encouragement for communicating directly and immediately for support and safety.
 It also Includes suggestions for what to say to a teen who may be at risk for suicide and ways to keep them safe.”